Geelbie/Geelbie.github.io/README.md

 # Welcome to Geelbie.github.io

 Hi! my name is *Gilby Clarke A. Belano*.
 You can call me Gilby.
 I am a fifteen-year-old who is into trying new stuff to explore this vast world.
-While this journey is on , I shall discover my talents.
+I shall discover my talents as I journey on.
 As an Atenean, it is my sole duty to be men and women for others.
 ---

 ## My Hobbies